Risk Factors Dashboard

 A performance obligation is a promise in a contract to transfer a distinct good and/or service to the customer and is the unit of measurement in Topic 606.
 At contract inception, we assess the products and/or services promised in our contracts with customers.
 We then identify performance obligations to transfer distinct products and/or services to the customer.
 To identify performance obligations, we consider all the products or services promised in the contract regardless of whether they are explicitly stated or are implied by customary business practices.

 Our performance obligations are satisfied at a point in time.
+Revenue from products transferred to customers at a single point in time accounted for 99.2% and 98.8% of net sales for the years ended June 30, 2025 and 2024.
+Revenue recognized over a period of time is based on the percent completion of a project and accounted for under 1.0% and 1.2% of net sales for the years ended June 30, 2025 and 2024, respectively.
 Revenue from products transferred to customers at a single point in time accounted for over 99% of net sales for the year ended June 30, 2024 and 2023.
 Revenue for non-recurring engineering projects is based on the percentage completion of a project and accounted for under 1% of net sales for the years ended June 30, 2024 and 2023.
 Most of our revenue that is recognized at a point in time is for the sale of hot-spot router products.
-Revenue from products transferred to customers at a single point in time accounted for over 99% of net sales for the year ended June 30, 2022.
-Revenue for non-recurring engineering projects is based on the percentage completion of a project and accounted for under 1% of net sales for the year ended June 30, 2022.
-Most of our revenue that is recognized at a point in time is for the sale of hot-spot router products.
+The majority of our revenue recognized at a point in time is for the sale of hotspot router products.
+Revenue from these contracts is recognized when the customer is able to direct the use of and obtain substantially all of the benefits from the product, which generally coincides with title transfer at completion of the shipping process.
 Revenue from these contracts is recognized when the customer can direct the use of and obtain substantially all of the benefits from the product, which generally coincides with title transfer at completion of the shipping process.

 Capitalized Product Development Costs